testmunk/docs/ios.rst

 2. Select the project document on the side bar.
 3. Right clic your target in the list of targets.
 If you do not see the list of targets, you need to press this button '>'. *******TODO******
 4. From the dropdown menu, select "Duplicate".
-5. Rename the new target from "TestmunkDemo copy" to "TestmunkDemo-tm".
+5. Rename the new target from "TestmunkDemo copy" to "TestmunkDemo-tm" by clicking on it and pressing Enter.
 6. Click in the toolbar where it says TestmunkDemo, and from the dropdown menu, select "Manage Schemes".
 7. Rename the new scheme from "TestmunkDemo copy" to "TestmunkDemo-tm" and press OK.
-8. Click on "Build Settings" and set the "Product Name" to "TestmunkDemo-tm"
+8. Click on "Build Settings" and under `Packaging` set the "Product Name" to "TestmunkDemo-tm"

 ..
 HINT::
 	You want to build your app with the Calabash framework only if you are building your app for testing purposes.
 That is why we are setting up a target specifically for running tests.